LivHed/coworking-spaces/README.md

 * [GitHub](https://github.com/) to store and share the project remotely.
 * [MongoDB Atlas](https://www.mongodb.com/cloud) is the database I have used for this project.
 * [Balsamiq](https://balsamiq.com/) to create my wireframes as a part of the design process, with a simple yet goodlooking result.
-* [Responsinator](http://www.responsinator.com/) was used to check the responsiveness of the page.
+* [Responsinator](http://www.responsinator.com/) was used to check the responsiveness of the page, and also [Responsivedesign](http://ami.responsivedesign.is/) for this.

 ## Information Architecture
 * In the database MongoDB I created two collections: